reactables/reactables/packages/core/README.md

 ## Core concepts <a name="core-concepts"></a>

+**Prerequisite**: Basic understanding of [Redux](https://redux.js.org/introduction/core-concepts) and [RxJS](https://rxjs.dev/) is helpful.

-Taking inspiraton from [Redux](https://redux.js.org/introduction/core-concepts) and [NgRx](https://ngrx.io/guide/store), Hubfx uses the same concepts regarding Actions, Effects, Reducers, Store.
+Hubfx uses the same concepts from [Redux](https://redux.js.org/introduction/core-concepts) regarding Actions, Reducers, Store.
 These concepts are coupled with [RxJS](https://rxjs.dev/) observables to manage state modelled as reactive streams.

 In this documentation the term *stream* will refer to an RxJS observable stream.